 Visitors can admire this unique design from Thursday 16 to Sunday 19 August inclusive.
-The balcony of Brussels City Hall offers a breath-taking view of the scene.
-Tickets can be purchased at the entrance of the City Hall.
-Admission to the Grand-Place is free.
+The balcony of Brussels Town Hall offers a breath-taking view of the scene.

 Unesco monuments in flowers

 However, this year there's more because it is twenty years exactly since the Grand-Place in Brussels was recognised as a Unesco World Heritage site.
 What better way to celebrate this than ... yes, with flowers!